 - 26th - Turkish advance on Egypt through the Sinai desert begins.

 - 3rd - Turkish troops reach the Suez Canal.
 The Suez Canal was a vital supply route for the British Empire and a source of oil for mechanised warfare, which was becoming increasingly important.

 - 4th - Turkish troops are repelled and retreat back into the Sinai.

 - 4th - Germany announces a submarine blockade of Britain, with neutral ships in the firing line.

 - 26th - German troops use a flamethrower for the first time.
 The early flamethrowers were cumbersome and mainly fired from within a trench.

-- 22nd - 2nd Battle of Ypres begins, German troops fought to capture the Belgian town.
-The campaign will consist of several battles: the battle of Gravenstafel Ridge, the battle of St Julien, the battle of Frezenberg Ridge and the battle of Bellewaarde Ridge.
+- 22nd - Second Battle of Ypres begins, German troops fought to capture the Belgian town.
+The campaign will consist of several battles: the Battle of Gravenstafel Ridge, the Battle of St Julien, the Battle of Frezenberg Ridge and the Battle of Bellewaarde Ridge.

 - 22nd - Battle of Gravenstafel Ridge, German troops release chlorine gas against French territorial and colonial troops.
 The surprise weapon caused panic, many casualties and broke the French lines.
 This wasn't foreseen by the Germans and they failed to take advantage.